 As for gaming, we made a separate review of the chip’s Intel HD 520 integrated graphics.
 In short, gaming performance is pretty much basic.
 But, you’ll be able to play many of the most popular games, such as League of Legends and Counter Strike GO on high graphics settings.
 You can even run some hardware-demanding titles like GTA V and Battlefield 4 if you dial down graphics quality.
 Keep in mind that some games require 8GB of RAM to work properly, so we had to upgrade it from 6GB to 8GB for testing purposes.

-Note: Performance and benchmark scores of the Intel Core i5-6200U may vary depending on the notebook's other components, settings, cooling, and other factors.
-However, benchmark results are good indicators of its performance in comparison to other chips.
+Note: The benchmark scores of the listed processors are averages measured across various devices with these processors.
+The scores and real-world performance of the Intel Core i5-6200U and compared CPUs may vary depending on the notebooks' other components, settings, cooling, and other factors.
+However, the benchmark results are good indicators of the processors' performance.